-There are few WordPress plugins that can manage Multiple WordPress sites from one dashboard.
-In my opinion, managing WordPress sites with MainWP can be the best option here.
+There are few WordPress plugins that can help you manage multiple WordPress sites from one dashboard.
+In my opinion, managing WordPress sites with MainWP can be the best option.
 In this tutorial, we will explore the features of MainWP and how one can easily utilize them.

 Features of MainWP

 Below are some of the most prominent features that MainWP offers: